Soccer-Champions League to be completed with eight-team tournament in Lisbon

 The four last-16, second leg matches which still have to be played -- Manchester City v Real Madrid, Bayern Munich v Chelsea, Juventus v Olympique Lyonnais and Barcelona v Napoli -- will take place on Aug.
 7/8, either at the originally scheduled venues or in Portugal.
 Paris St Germain, Atletico Madrid, Atalanta and RB Leipzig have already qualified for the quarter-finals.

+UEFA president Aleksander Ceferin said he expected matches to be played without fans, although there was a small chance that could change.
+"We don't think we can have spectators but things are changing rapidly and we will assess the situation at the beginning of January." he told a video news conference.

+"One month ago, I couldn't even say if we could play the competition."
+He added there was no plan B in case the public health situation in Portugal worsened although UEFA was monitoring the situation daily.

-The plan allows for a quicker completion of the season than the traditional two-legged home and away format but does mean the competition will have six fewer games which will cost UEFA broadcast revenue.
-Istanbul, which was due to host the 2020 final, will now instead be the venue for the 2021 edition, with all other scheduled hosts moving back a year, UEFA said.
+The plan allows for a quicker completion of the season than the traditional two-legged home and away format.
+Istanbul, which was due to host the 2020 final, will now instead be the venue for the 2021 edition, with all other scheduled hosts -- St Petersburg, Munich and London -- moving back a year, UEFA said.

-A similar format will be used to decide the Europa League competition at German venues from Aug.
+A similar format will be used to decide the Europa League competition in Germany from Aug.
 10 to Aug.
-21. (Writing by Brian Homewood; Editing by Alex Richardson and Christian Radnedge)
+21. with matches in Duisburg, Duesseldorf, Gelsenkirchen and Cologne, which will host the final.
+The women's Champions League will be staged as an eight-team mini-tournament in the Spanish cities of Bilbao and San Sebastian with the final on Aug.
+30. (Writing by Brian Homewood; Editing by Alex Richardson and Christian Radnedge)